Bumrah to miss Tests against Proteas due to stress fracture in lower back | Devdiscourse

-In a major setback to India, pace spearhead Jasprit Bumrah was on Tuesday ruled out of the upcoming Test series against South Africa due to a stress fracture in his lower back, which might also force him out of next month's assignment against Bangladesh.
-Fellow paceman Umesh Yadav replaced him in the Indian squad for the three matches against the Proteas, beginning in Visakhapatnam from October 2.
+In a major setback to India, pace spearhead Jasprit Bumrah was on Tuesday ruled out of the upcoming Test series against South Africa due to stress fracture in his lower back.
+Fellow paceman Umesh Yadav replaced him in the Indian squad for the three-match series, beginning in Visakhapatnam from October 2.

 "The injury was detected during a routine radiological screening.
 He will now undergo rehabilitation at NCA and will be monitored by the BCCI Medical Team.
 The All-India Senior Selection Committee has named Umesh Yadav as Bumrah's replacement," the BCCI said in a release.
-A BCCI official, however, said Bumrah could also miss the home series against Bangladesh.
-That series comprises three T20 Internationals and two Tests, which are part of the the World Test Championship.
-It will be held from November 3 to 26.

-"Jasprit is out for a period of seven to eight weeks minimum.
-This effectively rules him out of the World Championship games against Bangladesh also.
-He is out till the end of November.
-That's how his medical bulletin is at the moment," the official said on conditions of anonymity.
-"The good thing is that the detection happened at the preliminary stage and that's why it won't take more than two months to heal.
-Otherwise, a stress fracture takes pretty long to heal," he added.
+Yadav last played a Test for India in December 2018, during the tour of Australia.

 Bumrah had been rested from the recently-concluded Twenty20 series against South Africa, which ended in a 1-1 draw.
 The paceman, with a sling action, is feared for his immaculate line and length, particularly the perfectly-placed yorkers.